pratapstat/tute/snakemake/snakemake_learning.md

 ### 4
 A rule is not executed until all its input exists, so all you have to do is add the output of the bwa rule

+### 5
+By the all rule, you tell snakemake which folders you would like to get created, but you didn't tell snakemake how to create it.
+Of cause you defined the rule "folders", where you can see a shell command, but snakemake doesn't know, what is it good for.
+Always remember: there is usually only a single rule without output and thats the "all" rule.

+So you just have to set an output, in order to tell snakemake knows what the rule does.

+rule folders:
+    output: "./output/{folder}/{sample}"
+    shell: "mkdir {output}"

+now it knows, that the folders rule creates a file (or in you case a directory) with the scheme ./output/{folder}/{sample}
+Great, finally the shell command create "mkdir {output}" creates the output.
+Its always better to simply use "{output}" "{input}" and "{params}" than the wildcards by the wildcards object.

+Nevertheless, you know that snakemake creates the directories by itself, if they doesn't exist?
+So if you would like to do further analysis by the use of snakemake, you don't have to care about directory creation, its done automatically.